to the Committee on Higher Education and Campus Ministry

-In the 2008-2009 Academic Year, we followed up on our practice from the previous years of a vigorous presence at Welcome Week.
-Our Sunday attendance started off very strong and ended with a year average of 36, a 5% increase from 2007-2008 and a tie with the highest average attendance in our history.
-In addition, our total numbers for the year, were the highest they have ever been for both the Sunday services (1191) and the healing service (362) representing 5% and 35% increases respectively over the previous year.
+In the 2009-2010 Academic Year, our Sunday attendance started off very strong and remained so throughout the year.
+We ended the year with an average of 41, a 14% increase from 2008-2009 and the highest average attendance in our history.
+In addition, our total numbers for the year were the highest they have ever been for both the Sunday services (1,337) and the healing service (449) representing 12% and 24% increases respectively over the previous year.

 Attendance at Lenten and Holy Week events was very high, in some cases the highest ever (indicated by an asterisk (*)).
-Attendance for Lenten and Holy Week events for the 2008-2009 AY: Ash Wednesday (35); Palm Sunday (50); Maundy Thursday (23); Good Friday (33*); Easter Vigil (15); Easter Sunrise (12); and Easter Sunday worship (65*).
-Our good numbers this year were the result of a major outreach that we initiated using flyering, electronic billboard advertising, and signs on the quad listing all our Holy Week services.
+Attendance for Lenten and Holy Week events for the 2009-2010 AY: Ash Wednesday (49*); Palm Sunday (43); Maundy Thursday (32*); Good Friday (29); Easter Vigil (26); Easter Sunrise (18); and Easter Sunday worship (83*).
+Our good numbers this year were the result of a major outreach that we initiated using flyering, table displays in Mary Graydon, and signs on the quad listing all our Holy Week services.

 2. Worship Committee

 A worship committee has been in existence since fall 2004.
 The worship committee is entirely student led in consultation with the chaplain.
-The committee bases its work on the sermon outlines that the chaplain has prepared and the themes for the day.
-In consultation with the musicians, the committee determines the hymns, it picks the prayers and other worship elements.
-It has been a remarkable instrument for getting student involvement in the worship life of the community.
-Students have continued the tradition of writing the prayers that are used in our Sunday worship and Thursday healing services, adding a whole new level of student involvement in our worship.
+The committee bases its work on the sermon outlines that I have prepared and the themes for the day.
+In consultation with the musicians, the committee determines the hymns, it picks the prayers–in many cases writing the prayers–and other worship elements.

 3. Sermon Series